matn7/Google-Platform-Notes/flashcard/Microservices.md

 '@Valid' etc.
 6. Perform auditing using Spring Data JPA: With the help of annotations like '@createdDate', '@CreatedBy', '@LastModifiedDate', '@LastModifiedBy', '@EntityListeners' & '@EnableJpaAuditing', we implemented logic to populate audit columns in DB.
-7. Documenting REST APIs: With the help of OpenAPI specifications, Swagger, Spring Docc library, we documented our REST APIs.
+7. Documenting REST APIs: With the help of OpenAPI specifications, Swagger, Spring Doc library, we documented our REST APIs.
 In the same process, we used annotations like '@Schema', '@Tag', '@Operation', '@ApiResponse' etc.

 ### How to right size & identify service boundaries of microservices?